 In order to legally process data on the ethnic origin of the Audience, We require relevant legal basis.
 One of the bases is processing for statistical purposes (while safeguarding fundamental rights and interests of the Audience).
 Such processing does not have discriminatory effects on natural persons involved nor results in measures having such effect.
 Finally, there is no automated decision-making and profiling based on ethnic origin of the Audience.

-3. What we do with personal data
+3. What we do with personal data and data

 We do not sell, share or disclose Customer data except as provided herein.
 We never treat your personal data in any way that would surprise you (unless We told you about it and you provided us with an informed and unambiguous consent to such usage).